 Interviewing in professional labor markets is a costly process for firms.
 Moreover, poor screening can have a persistent negative impact on firms' bottom lines and candidates' careers.
 In a simple dynamic model where firms can pay a cost to interview applicants who have private information about their own ability, potentially large inefficiencies arise from information-based unemployment, where able workers are rejected by firms because of their lack of offers in previous interviews.
 This effect may make the market less efficient than random matching.
-We show that the first best can be achieved using either a mechanism with transfers or one without transfers.

 Keywords: Decentralized Labor Markets, Professional Labor Markets, Asymmetric Information, Interview costs, Matching

 JEL Classification: D82, J21, J44